panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 Playgrounds are a great way to play with the new features of React.
 If you prefer to have all your source code locally, then using parcel is a good start.

 To setup a local React playground you have to make 3 easy steps.
 Install parcel builder globally, create your project directory with 2 source files: the HTML and main React source file.
-Finally, just run parcel build command.
+Finally, just run the `parcel` build command.
 The playground is ready!

 If for some reason you don't like `parcel`, an alternative is the known [react-create-app](https://github.com/facebook/create-react-app).
 Or if you don't like local playgrounds at all, I had a good experience with [codesandbox.io](https://codesandbox.io/).